SciML/Catalyst.jl/docs/src/inverse_problems/examples/ode_fitting_oscillation.md

 then extend the interval, is to avoid getting stuck in a local minimum.
 Here specifically, we chose our initial interval to be smaller than a full cycle of the oscillation.
-If we had chosen to fit a parameter set on the full interval immediately we would have received the wrong solution.
+If we had chosen to fit a parameter set on the full interval immediately we would have obtained a poorer fit and less accurate estimate for the parameters.
 ```@example pe1
 p_estimate = optimise_p([5.0,5.0], 30.0)